go-simpler/musttag/README.md

 The rational from [Uber Style Guide][1]:

 > The serialized form of the structure is a contract between different systems.
-> Changes to the structure of the serialized form--including field names--break this contract.
+> Changes to the structure of the serialized form, including field names, break this contract.
 > Specifying field names inside tags makes the contract explicit,
 > and it guards against accidentally breaking the contract by refactoring or renaming fields.

-Currently `musttag` supports only the `json` tag, see [Roadmap](#-roadmap) for future plans.
+## 🚀 Features

+* `encoding/json` support
+* `encoding/xml` support

 ## 📦 Install